 4 Velocity can be a predictable measure sprint after sprint even if we keep moving team members in and out.

 I have seen many team members mindlessly argue over the effectiveness of velocity and end up wasting valuable time.

-Many scrummasters get into this coach mode with a single focus to help increase the velocity of the team.
-Instead I would encourage ScrumMasters to looking at completing the work they pulled min style as well as help team and team members identify waste in the system.
+Many scrum masters get into this coach mode with a single focus to help increase the velocity of the team.
+Instead, I would encourage ScrumMasters to look at completing the work they pulled min style, as well as help team and team members, identify waste in the system.

 This metric is not as important as a number of automated unit test or number of production bug in the system.